Kansas City vs Los Angeles

 Which city has higher STR taxes — Kansas City or Los Angeles?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Los Angeles charges 14% Transient Occupancy Tax.
-Compare the full breakdown in the table above.
+Notably, Los Angeles benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?